-Your IP address is fundamental to the way the Internet functions.
-Your computer is able to use the internet once its IP has been asigned by your service provider.
-Computers communicate over the Internet using a standard set of protocols, and the IP (Internet Protocol) address is the numbered location of your computer's connection to the Internet.
-The protocol describing how the Internet Protocol works on the wider network is called Transmission Control Protocol (TCP).
+Your IP address is fundamental to the way that the Internet works.
+Your computer is able to use the internet after its IP has been asigned by your internet service provider.
+Computers communicate over the Internet using IP addresses through a standard set of protocols, and the IP (Internet Protocol) address is the numbered location of your computer's connection to the Internet.
+The protocol describing how the Internet Protocol works is called Transmission Control Protocol (TCP).

 Where Do These Numbers Come From?

-IP Address numbers need to be organized so that everything just works the way it does.
-The international non-profit organization which governs number assignment for the internet is called ICANN (Internet Corporation for Assigned Names and Numbers).
+IP Address numbers need to be organized so that everything works the way that it does.
+The international non-profit organization which governs number assignment is called ICANN (Internet Corporation for Assigned Names and Numbers).
 The charter for the organization states its focus as to "Manage Internet Protocol numbers and Domain Name System root."

 ICANN also manages the Domain Name System, which is a technical service that reserves and translates IP addresses into words for people to remember more easily.
-It's easier to think of loading searchreturn.com than to try spell out the IP address number of the computer that publishes the searchreturn.com website.
-When you type a domain name into your browser address bar, it is first translated to the IP address for TCP to resolve the website file transmission process getting them to your browser to render.
+It's easier to think of loading searchreturn.com than to try to spell out the IP address of the computer that publishes searchreturn.
+When you type a domain name into your browser address bar it is first translated to the IP address so that TCP can resolve the website for loading it with your browser.

 Who controls my IP right now?

-There is a simple service known as 'whois' to find this information out, which is used by this computer to look up and produce the information about your current IP address displayed.
-The information should look familiar to you as pertaining to the Internet Service Provider which you are currently using.
-Knowing how IP addresses are used for the internet, along with how to find them is the first step in digital forensics.
-IP forensics is vital for recording and tracking Internet activity.
+There is a simple service known as 'whois' to find out that type of information.
+The information published here as your IP should look familiar to you as pertaining to the Internet Service Provider you are currently using.
+They control which IP address you are assigned when you sign on to the internet.
+Knowing how IP addresses are used for the internet is the first step in digital forensics.
+IP forensics can be used to record and tracking Internet activity.